CrayLabs/SmartSim/doc/orchestrator.rst

 When connecting to a standalone ``Orchestrator`` from within a ``Model`` application, the user has several options when using the SmartRedis ``Client``:

-- In an experiment with a single deployed ``Orchestrator``, users can rely on SmartSim to detect the ``Orchestrator`` address through runtime configuration of the SmartSim ``Model`` environment.
+- In an experiment with a single deployed ``Orchestrator``, users can rely on SmartRedis to detect the ``Orchestrator`` address through runtime configuration of the SmartSim ``Model`` environment.
   A default ``Client`` constructor, with no user-specified parameters, is sufficient to connect to the ``Orchestrator``.
 The only exception is for the Python ``client``, which requires